Dreamseer/fronteers-notes/2016/2016 10 07 - Day 2/1 - Adapting to Input.md

 - Add inputs to your device labs (like Styluses)
   - Open Device Lab ftw!

-➡️ See article on ALA for more info: [Adapting to Input](http://alistapart.com/article/adapting-to-input)
+:arrow_right: See article on ALA for more info: [Adapting to Input](http://alistapart.com/article/adapting-to-input)

 ## Learn from mobile context mistakes